 Because requirements in Scrum are only loosely defined, they need to revisited and clearly defined before they come into the Sprint.
-This is done in during the current sprint in a ceremony called Product Backlog Refinement.
+This is done during the current sprint in a ceremony called Product Backlog Refinement.

 Upon completion you will:

 - Have a basic understanding of Product Backlog Refinement

 - Know how much time to dedicate to refinement

 - Know how to break large stories into small

 - Understand the need for the a Definition of Done

 - Understand the need for the a Definition of Read